Development of a simulation and analysis framework for N{\nu}DEx experiment: Simulation framework

 \subsection{Detector geometry structure}

+\rewrite{The basic geometry structure modeled in Geant4 consists of the pressure vessel, copper shield, field cage, and sensitive volume, as shown in Fig. \ref{fig:G4model}.
+The parameters of the model are detailed in Tab.~\ref{tab:geo}.
+The TPC is filled with $^{82}$SeF$_6$ gas at 10 atm and 20 $^\circ$C. Primary vertices of 0$\nu \beta\beta$ and 2$\nu \beta\beta$ events are distributed uniformly throughout the sensitive volume, while $\gamma$ backgrounds originate from the copper shield in this study.}

-The readout of $\mathrm{N\nu DEx}$ TPC consists of a focusing plane and an anode composed of 10,000 Topmetal-S chips, each with a hexagonal charge collection electrode of 1 mm in diameter~\cite{nvdexcdr2023}.
-Figure~\ref{fig:Decmodel} shows an unit cell simulated in COMSOL~\cite{COMSOL}.
+\rewrite{The readout array are modeled by COMSOL, \Fix{and consist of} a focusing plane and an anode with approximately 10,000 Topmetal-S chips~\cite{nvdexcdr2023}.
+Each chip features a hexagonal charge collection electrode of 1 mm in diameter.
+Figure~\ref{fig:Decmodel} shows a unit cell with a 3 mm radius hole and a 1 cm pixel pitch.}